 In conclusion, there is high confidence that the global net land CO2 sink is reduced on interannual scale when regional-scale reductions in water availability associated with droughts occur, particularly in tropical regions.
-There is also high confidence that the global land sink will become less efficient due to soil moisture limitations and associated drought conditions in some regions for high emission scenarios, specially under global warming above 4°C. However, there is low confidence on how these water cycle feedbacks will play out in lower emission scenarios (at 2°C global warming or lower) due to uncertainties in regional rainfall changes and the balance between the CO2 fertilisation effect, through WUE, and the radiative impacts of greenhouse gases.
+There is also high confidence that the global land sink will become less efficient due to soil moisture limitations and associated drought conditions in some regions for high-emissions scenarios, specially under global warming above 4°C. However, there is low confidence on how these water cycle feedbacks will play out in lower emissions scenarios (at 2°C global warming or lower) due to uncertainties in regional rainfall changes and the balance between the CO2 fertilization effect, through WUE, and the radiative impacts of greenhouse gases.

 What are the limits of carbon dioxide removal from a water cycle perspective?